AgamJain2706/AgamJain2706/README.md

 - 🔭 Recent front end project  [Digiatto](https://digiatto-nu.vercel.app/)

--  🔭 Current Learning Redux and state Management
+-  🔭 Current Learning Redux  and its time for backend
+-  👨‍🎓 Recently Graduated From TeerThanker Mahaveer University

-- 🌱 I’m currently gaining skills on **reactjs , Mongodb ,express and Node js**
+- 🌱 I’m currently gaining skills on reactjs , Mongodb ,express and Node js**

-- 💬 Ask me about **Javascript , tailwind and c++**
+- 💬 Ask me about **Javascript , tailwind and UI Design **

 - 📫 How to reach me **agam2003jain@gmail.com**